-- Daily disinfection reduces acquisition of pathogens on hands (vs. cleaned when soiled). - All touchable surfaces are equally contaminated (high vs. low touch). - Pathogens can be disseminated from the floor (socks/shoes) to the hands and surfaces. - Portable equipment can spread microorganisms throughout the care home. - Sink traps can be a breeding ground for microorganisms that are spread into the room with splashes.
+- Daily disinfection reduces the acquisition of pathogens on hands (vs cleaning just when soiled). - All touchable surfaces are equally contaminated (high vs low touch). - Pathogens can be disseminated from the floor (socks/shoes) to hands and surfaces. - Portable equipment can spread microorganisms throughout the care home. - Sink traps can be a breeding ground for microorganisms that are spread into the room through splashes.